grief & loss

-When the switch is triggered, it's as if "audio tapes" in a depressed person's mind begin to blare, overwhelming the person with "stinking thinking" such as "I am a failure," "I can't do anything right," "No one could ever really love me," "Things will never get better," "I don't deserve to be here," "I'm bad," "I will always be alone," "No one cares about me," "I can't trust anyone," and so on until the person's own thinking pounds him or her into a deep, dark, depressive hole.
+When the switch is triggered, it's as if a megaphone in the depressed person's mind begins to blare, overwhelming the person with "stinking thinking" such as "I am a failure," "I can't do anything right," "No one could ever really love me," "Things will never get better," "I don't deserve to be here," "I'm bad," "I will always be alone," "No one cares about me," "I can't trust anyone," and so on until the person's own thinking pounds him or her into a deep, dark, depressive hole.

-Learning to be aware of when this switch has been tripped and then learning how to reset the switch are valuable skills in managing depression.
-These skills can be learned in counseling.
-If you would like to be more aware of how your own thinking fuels depression, and learn what to do about it, then click on the picture below to begin therapy.
+Learning to be aware of when this switch has been tripped, and then learning how to reset the switch are valuable skills in managing depression, which is what I teach in online counseling therapy.
+If you would like to be more aware of how your own thinking fuels depression and learn what to do about it, then click on the picture below to begin therapy.

 Be sure to bookmark this website for easy return.

 Click on the photo below to request online therapy..